Thomas & Mercer | 2017

 The killer should be a source of menace or fear for the reader, but mostly he seemed like a caricature of a villain and his crimes weren’t forefront enough to mean anything to me.
 At one point, he manages to completely botch an attack in such spectacular fashion that I’m not sure how he’s been such a successful murderer up to that point.

 Technically the writing is fine.
 There didn’t seem to be much in the way of plot filler; the author knew where she wanted the story to go and how she wanted to set it up for the sequel.

 But at the same time, I felt like there was an “arm’s length” approach to the writing.
 In that I mean, the reader is never brought into the plot.
 We’re kept on the outside looking in.
 The novel heavily consists of Jessie and the reporter, Ben, talking to people about things that happened in the past, instead of being involved in things that are happening now.

-This kind of crime fiction just isn’t for me.
-It’s a lot of telling, instead of showing (not exactly great writing technique, sorry.)
-I end up feeling like I’m not involved in the story, or being taken for a ride, but more so that I’m hearing a story from a third party: “I have this friend, who had a missing sister…”
+That kind of crime fiction writing just isn’t for me.
+It’s a lot of telling, instead of showing.
+With that approach, I end up feeling like I’m not involved in the story or being taken for a ride, but more like I’m hearing a story from a third party.
+“I have this friend, who had a missing sister…”

 How each plot thread was wrapped up was a letdown.
 Over 300 pages of buildup, only for things to be resolved OFF-PAGE FFS and relayed to the reader after the fact.